Mass. Eye and Ear Patient Guide

 Please follow this link for the International Patient Guide.

 Places to Stay

 If you live far from Boston, you will need a place to stay, so we have provided a list of hotels and other accommodations.
 Whether you simply need a hotel room, short-term housing, or anything in between, this list of local accommodations can help you to start planning your trip.

 In Massachusetts, we have expanded as far north as Stoneham, as far west as Concord and as far south as Duxbury.
-To the southwest, we are expanding to Plainville, MA., and Providence, R.I., this fall.
+To the southwest, we have expanded to Plainville, MA., and Providence, R.I.

 Different locations provide different services, so find the suburban location that provides the care that you need.

 Some health news is difficult to understand or to cope with.
 In an effort to educate patients and families, or to provide emotional support, we offer a variety of support groups and condition-specific information groups.